HE-Wenjian/iGPU-Leak/demo/README.md

 # iGPU Leak

-We report two information leakage vulnerabilities in Intel integrated GPUs.
+We discover two sources of information leakage in CVE-2019-14615, one is *Shared Local Memory (SLM)* and the other is *General Register File (GRF)*.

 This folder contains the PoC of SLM leakage.